 Read the following PDF before looking for courses: UTAS Course Selection Guide

 • UTAS Courses and Units: http://courses.utas.edu.au/

-The Iowa Regents Semester in Australia is offered both spring and fall semesters.
+The Iowa Regents Semester in Australia is offered for both the spring and fall semesters.
 Semesters at Australian universities generally run February-July and July-November.
 The University of Tasmania's academic calendar is available at http://www.utas.edu.au/keydates/.

 If you are ready to learn more, please call 319-335-0353 and schedule an appointment with the relevant study abroad advisor.
 Students should also discuss their study abroad plans with their academic advisor.

-The University of Tasmania enjoys the reputation nationally and internationally for teaching and research excellence.
+The University of Tasmania enjoys a national and international reputation for teaching and research excellence.
 It offers Iowa students a broad array of courses in the arts and humanities, sciences, social sciences, business, agricultural sciences, architecture, and engineering.
 Tasmania offers strong support services for international students, excellent recreation facilities, and dozens of student organizations from the Bushwalking Club and the Rugby Union to the Cinema Society and the Environmental Studies Club.